Other Courses and Paths

 Special Projects 10-20-30 (5 credits each) are designed to recognize work that is not part of the regular curriculum or programs being offered at our school.
 Topics are optional and are of interest to the students varying from photography, construction projects, mechanical projects, etc.

 Workplace Readiness 10-4 (5 credits, Print) Students learn employability competencies: managing transitions, personal management, and working with others.
-Students also gain occupational competencies: self-awareness, career awareness, job management, workplace safety, and work-based learning.
+Students also gain occupational competencies: self-awareness, career awareness, job management, workplace safety, and work-based learning (only for Certificate of Achievement students).

 Knowledge & Employability Courses (5 credits each) - English, Math, Science & Social Studies 10-4, 20-4 & 30-4